 For the risks mentioned in items (c) and (d) above, these risks could be mitigated through early identification systems of risk exposures to external threats such as changes in government regulations and changes in the geo-political environment of operating locations.
-The Company will continue to negotiate oil price agreements with inputs from experts.
+At the appropriate time, the Company will negotiate oil/power price agreements with inputs from experts.
 The Company, as a member of a consortium, adheres to its policy of involving competent technical professionals in the preparation and negotiations of oil price agreements.
 The Company will also continue to involve competent technical professionals in the preparation and negotiations of power purchase agreements for its geothermal projects.